-Anyone1 who has a suspicion of cheating is obligated to follow up on the suspicion and - if the suspicion is maintained - to report it to the Head of Department.
+Anyone1 who has a suspicion of cheating is obligated to follow up on the suspicion and - if the suspicion is maintained - to report it to the study programme management.

-If the suspicion of cheating in an exam is reinforced, the internal examiner and/or the external examiner must report the incident in writing to the Head of Department of the study programme in question.
-At the same time, the internal examiner and/or the external examiner will inform the student that the incident has been reported to the Head of Department.
+If the suspicion of cheating in an exam is reinforced, the internal examiner and/or the external examiner must report the incident in writing to the study programme management in question.
+At the same time, the internal examiner and/or the external examiner will inform the student that the incident has been reported to the study programme management.
 If an assessment has not been made at the time of reporting, the school report will contain a 'not submitted' note and an assessment will not be made.

-When the Head of Department receives a report on cheating in an exam, he or she must decide whether to dismiss or proceed with the case.
+When the study programme management receives a report on cheating in an exam, they must decide whether to dismiss or proceed with the case.

-If the Head of Department decides to proceed with the case, he or she is responsible for gathering documentation that might be missing and also for inviting the student to a meeting where the student has the possibility to relate to the report.
+If the study programme management decide to proceed with the case, they are responsible for gathering documentation that might be missing and also for inviting the student to a meeting where the student has the possibility to relate to the report.